Takumi-Shinohara/Takumi-Shinohara.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper has been accepted for presentation at the ACC 2026 in New Orleans, Louisiana.
+Our conference paper has been accepted at ACC 2026 in New Orleans, Louisiana.